 A note’s marketability depends entirely on the quality of its servicing history.
 Automated servicing platforms produce the documentation a note buyer needs as a natural output of ongoing operations.

 Verdict: Note liquidity is earned through servicing discipline.
-The lender who can produce a clean three-year payment history in 24 hours closes note sales faster than the one who needs three weeks to reconstruct records.
+The lender who produces a clean three-year payment history in 24 hours closes note sales faster than the one who needs three weeks to reconstruct records.

 9. Operational Resilience Reduces Key-Person Dependency